 - Wrong price

-Placing your property to market at the wrong price is one of the main selling mistakes vendors can make.
+Placing your property to market at the wrong price is one of the main selling mistakes vendors can make and it can have a huge impact on your ability to sell your house fast.
 You should always conduct your own research before agreeing to list your property on the market.
 Make sure you are not being led by an over confident agent who is after your instruction rather than your best interests in selling your home as you could find your property sitting there unsold for months.
 Likewise, putting your property on the market too cheap could cost you thousands of pounds as you might accept an offer well below its true worth.
 You need to make sure you find the happy medium so that you get interest but the right interest at the right price.

 We can help you through the full process